TomasAnderegg/Mobile-Robotic/README.md

 The overhead camera captures the physical map.
 The pipeline:

-1. **Perspective Transform** — Detects four black cross markers at the map corners using template matching (`cv2.matchTemplate`), then warps the image to a bird's-eye view.
+1. **Perspective Transform** — Detects four black cross markers at the map corners using template matching (`cv2.matchTemplate`), then warps the image to a bird's eye view.
 2. **Obstacle Detection** — Applies an HSV bandpass filter for blue objects, followed by morphological operations.
 Obstacles are dilated by the Thymio's footprint (~29 px) to allow point-representation of the robot.
 3. **Goal Detection** — Filters for green color in HSV, finds the largest contour, and computes its centroid.
 4. **Robot Pose Detection** — Detects two red circles on the Thymio (different sizes).
 The position is the midpoint of both circles; the heading is derived from `arctan2` between them.